andrei-iulian/ChatSystem/README.md

 ### The Git repository is laid out in the following manner:
 * ChatProject - The main folder, contains the package.json file for the Angular project called ChatProject as well as:
   * ChatServer - The folder contiaining all of the files for the Server including the package.json for the server.
+    * routes
-    * routes - Folder containing the Users.json file that stores all of the User, Group and Channel data.
-Also contains the api.js file which houses all of the REST api functionallity for Server Client communication.
+      * api.js - File which houses all of the REST api functionallity for Server-Client communication.
+      * mongo.js - File that contains functions, called my the REST api functions, for accessing the 'Mongo' database to retrieve,               update, delete and remove.
      * server.js - File that contains the server functionallity for loading the Angular project from its distribution folder.

   * src
     * app